arvigeus/AZ-204/Learning Path/Active Directory.md

 #### Service principal object

-To access resources secured by an Azure Active Directory tenant, the entity that requires access must be represented by a security principal.
+To access resources secured by a Microsoft Entra tenant, the entity that requires access must be represented by a security principal.
 This is true for both users (user principal) and applications (service principal).

-The security principal defines the access policy and permissions for the user/application in the Azure Active Directory tenant.
+The security principal defines the access policy and permissions for the user/application in the Microsoft Entra tenant.
 This enables core features such as authentication of the user/application during sign-in, and authorization during resource access.

 There are three types of service principal:

 - **Application** - This type of service principal is the local representation, or application instance, of a global application object in a single tenant or directory.
 A service principal is created in each tenant where the application is used and references the globally unique app object.
 The service principal object defines what the app can actually do in the specific tenant, who can access the app, and what resources the app can access.
 - **Managed identity** - This type of service principal is used to represent a [managed identity](https://learn.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview).
-Managed identities provide an identity for applications to use when connecting to resources that support Azure Active Directory authentication.
+Managed identities provide an identity for applications to use when connecting to resources that support Microsoft Entra authentication.
 When a managed identity is enabled, a service principal representing that managed identity is created in your tenant.
 Service principals representing managed identities can be granted access and permissions, but can't be updated or modified directly.
 - **Legacy** - This type of service principal represents a legacy app, which is an app created before app registrations were introduced or an app created through legacy experiences.
+A legacy service principal can have:
+  - credentials
+  - service principal names
+  - reply URLs
-A legacy service principal can have credentials, service principal names, reply URLs, and other properties that an authorized user can edit, but doesn't have an associated app registration.
-The service principal can only be used in the tenant where it was created.
+  - and other properties that an authorized user can edit, but doesn't have an associated app registration.

 #### Relationship between application objects and service principals